Ravenbrook/mps/procedure/entry.impl.rst

 _`.author`: In the case of code there is often not a clear author.
 In this case, the leader may select one or more people who have edited the file recently, at their discretion.
+[This is out of place.
+By the time entry criteria are being selected, the author role has been indentified.
+See proc.review.role.author.
+RB 2023-01-24]

-_`.auto-check`: Source code should compile without errors.
+_`.auto-check`: Source code must compile without errors.
 Lint should have been run where available.
+[Seems like there are three criteria
+here: errors, warnings, and lint.
+RB 2023-01-24]

 A. References